Treatment for Scalp Eczema in Black Hair Types

 - Selenium sulfide

 After continuous use of an antifungal shampoo, you should see a reduction in flakes and inflation of the scalp.
+Just choose your shampoo wisely, and avoid chemicals that cause hair loss in your shampoo of choice.

 If the antifungal shampoo just isn't working, or if you know you'll need something a lot stronger to combat your scalp eczema, visit the dermatologist.
 They can take a look at your head and determine if you should try out a topical steroid.